discosultan/penumbra/Documentation/Api.md

 Gets or sets if debug outlines should be drawn for shadows and light sources and if logging is enabled.

+### DiffuseMap

+Gets the diffuse map render target used by Penumbra.

 ### Draw(gameTime)

 Generates the lightmap, blends it with whatever was drawn to the scene between the calls to BeginDraw and this and presents the result to the backbuffer.